 Lustre on Oracle Marketplace

 In another image taken from the Oracle OCI Marketplace Oracle OCI, we can see the subnet-level distribution of the Lustre service.
-In fact, it is possible to deploy the infrastructure directly using a preconfigured Terraform script from the marketplace itself.
+In fact, it is possible to deploy the infrastructure directly using a preconfigured Terraform script from the marketplace just with ‘one click’.

 As can be seen, Lustre has a dedicated subnet to better manage access security from the other subnets where the clients accessing the file system are located.